CSS Minifier

 Best Practice

-Q: Should I minify my CSS during development?
-A: No, it is best to keep your CSS formatted for readability during development and only minify it as part of your deployment or build process.
+Q: Should I minify CSS during development?
+A: It is best practice to keep readable source files for development and only use minified files for your production environment.